yorinasub17/workers-js-interpreter-demo/README.md

 ```

 > This doesn't work for yarn, since it requires a package.json file and the source repo doesn't have one.
-> You can instead use [my minimal fork](https://github.com/yorinasub17/JS-Interpreter/tree/pkgd), which only has a
+> You can instead use [my minimal fork](https://github.com/yorinasub17/JS-Interpreter).
-> package.json file.
 >
 > E.g., `yarn add 'JS-Interpreter@https://github.com/yorinasub17/JS-Interpreter#20230804'`